Raeabbey/guaranteed-rate-interview/README.md

 - Apply security group rules to restrict traffic to HTTP and either RDP or SSH.
 - Associate the VM with a static IP address.

-## Instructions

-1. **Pre-requisites**: Ensure you have an account with the cloud provider (AWS or Azure) and the necessary IAM/credentials configured for your chosen IaC tool.

-2. **Clone the Repository**: Clone or download the repository containing the CloudFormation template and supporting files.

-3. **Edit the Template**: Open the CloudFormation template file (e.g., `template.yaml`) and modify any parameters or settings as required.
-Provide the necessary information for your cloud provider and adjust resource configurations if needed.

-4. **Deploy the Stack**: Use your IaC tool's command or interface to deploy the CloudFormation stack.
-Make sure to provide any required parameters or inputs, such as the stack name and region.

-5. **Wait for Deployment**: Monitor the deployment process and wait until the stack creation is complete.

-6. **Access the Web Page**: Once the stack is successfully deployed, you can access the web page by entering the VM's static IP address in your web browser.
-You should see the "Hello GR World" text displayed.

-7. **Accessing the VM**: For accessing the VM, follow the appropriate methods based on the cloud provider and your configuration.
-For example, you may use SSH or RDP to connect to the VM.

 ## Additional Notes